zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i9.3.png)

-- Enter the following commands:
+- Enter the following commands and then review the output:
 	- **Switch to user oracle:** `sudo su - oracle`
 	- **Display the oracle home directory:** `pwd`
 	- **Switch to the GG Home directory:** `cd $GGHOME